iarakshana/hw1/README.md

 * How many police officers are there in Chicago?
 * How many of them are detectives?
-* What is the most common names of police officers?
+* What is the most common first names of police officers?
 What do you notice?

 ### Crime, in particular first degree murders.